-2.2 Methods
+3. Methods

+Quantitative fungal cultures

 Quantitative lung cultures facilitate the determination of the burden of organisms within tissue.
 Measured in units of colony forming units per gram of tissue (CFU/g), changes in quantitative lung cultures reflect the growth of organisms in untreated controls or the effect of an antifungal agent or vaccine that may augment pulmonary host defenses.